eventhorizon5/skyscraper/readme.txt

 3. Release Notes

-This release is a complete rewrite of the original 1.0 version, and is part of an ongoing effort towards a 2.0 stable release.
+This release is a minor bugfix.
+The previous release (Alpha 1) was a complete rewrite of the original 1.0 version, and is part of an ongoing effort towards a 2.0 stable release.

 This software requires both the Crystal Space graphics engine library (1.2 or later) which can be found at http://www.crystalspace3d.org, and the wxWidgets library (version 2.6.3 or